The Urology Service at Massachusetts General Hospital is committed to providing you with the highest-quality medical care.

 Discharge time is flexible, but usually it will be before noon.

 The information in this site is intended solely for educational purposes.
 It is not an attempt to practice medicine and should not be used for individual treatment purposes.
 You should consult a qualified physician for medical advice and answers to personal questions.
-You assume full responsibility for using this site and understand that MGH and Partners-affiliated entities are not responsible for damage or injury to any individuals or property arising from the use of the site.
+You assume full responsibility for using this site and understand that MGH and Mass General Brigham-affiliated entities are not responsible for damage or injury to any individuals or property arising from the use of the site.
 While we try to maintain the accuracy of the information we present, health care information changes quickly.
 We disclaim any representation or warranty about the site’s accuracy, completeness or appropriateness for a particular purpose.